v2sCollections/City-of-Dreams/README.md

 ![](https://s11.gifyu.com/images/Untitled18244ce047bd870e.png)

+You can find these item in the Dedicated [City of Dreams Atelier Store](https://www.nexusmods.com/cyberpunk2077/mods/8344).

 Step into the captivating world of Edgerunners anime with this curated collection of mods.
 Immerse yourself in a neon-lit cityscape, embrace cybernetic enhancements, and unleash your rebellious spirit.
 Survive the treacherous underbelly of society as a ruthless mercenary or fight for justice against powerful corporations.
 Prepare for a thrilling adventure where every choice matters.
 Welcome to the Edgerunners-themed world of Cyberpunk 2077.

 > [Below are some Edgerunner mods some are optional you can enable them if you want the full Edgerunner Theme.](https://)

 *   [Edgerunners Posters](https://www.nexusmods.com/cyberpunk2077/mods/5203)

     ***(OPTIONAL)***

 *   [Edgerunner 2077](https://)

     ***(OPTIONAL)***

 *   [Lucy - Edgerunners Sky Ad](https://www.nexusmods.com/cyberpunk2077/mods/5201?tab=description)

     ***(OPTIONAL)***

 *   [Wannabe Edgerunner - A simple Cyberpsychosis mod](https://www.nexusmods.com/cyberpunk2077/mods/5646)

     ***(OPTIONAL)***

     *Note Read more on the

     **"gameplay"**

     tab

 *   [Edgerunners Loading Screen Pack.](https://)

     ***(OPTIONAL)***

 *   [Edgerunners- Rebecca's hairstyle haircolor](https://www.nexusmods.com/cyberpunk2077/mods/5418?tab=description)

     ***(OPTIONAL)***

 *   [Edgerunners- Rebecca's face cyberware](https://www.nexusmods.com/cyberpunk2077/mods/5524?tab=description)

     ***(OPTIONAL)***

 *   [Edgerunners- David's Hairstyle](https://www.nexusmods.com/cyberpunk2077/mods/5311)

     ***(OPTIONAL)***